bmink/microarcade/README.md

 driver for esp-idf.

-* In the case of the display, I looked into several of the existing popular graphics display code (eg. `Adafruit-GFX`, `U8g2`) but was surprised by how inefficiently implemented they are and yet how cumbersome their APIs are (these two problems go hand in hand).
+* In the case of the display, I looked into several of the existing popular graphics display code (eg. `Adafruit-GFX`, `U8g2`) but was surprised by how inefficiently implemented they are and yet how cumbersome their APIs are.
 If you instrument their code to log the commands they send to the display, you will be able to observe this: for example, data transfers are unnecessarily broken up into several transactions and many more commands are sent that would actually be necessary.
-All in all, many more bytes are sent to the display than necessary and that many times per second so it all would add up and reduce our per-frame CPU budget during gameplay.
-These libraries appear to be a bit cobbled together and copy+pastey and therefore not appropriate for what I wanted here (small & fast code).
+All in all, many more bytes are transferred over the wire than would be necessary and that many times per second... it all would add up and reduce per-frame CPU budget during gameplay.
+So I decided to write my own efficient routines.

 ## Parts list